Washington State Divorce

 Divorce Asset Protection

+Asset protection is key during divorce.
 Few financial transactions expose your assets to as much risk as divorce, and none are performed during such an emotional upheaval.
-Clients suffering guilt for wanting out of the marriage, or attempting to save the marriage at all cost, are inclined to surrender far too much asset value to their spouse.
-Angry spouses will over-reach to financially punish their soon to be former spouse.
+Clients suffering guilt for wanting out of the marriage, or attempting to save the marriage at all costs, are inclined to surrender far too much asset value to their spouse.
+Angry spouses will over-reach to financially punish their soon-to-be former spouse.
 Financially weaker or dependent spouses see the divorce as their last chance to grab a solid financial future.

 One of the primary duties of a good divorce lawyer is to protect their client’s assets during the divorce process.
 The attorney must know, and use, all of the proper legal tools available.
 The attorney must be able to evaluate and analyze the assets to design a balanced property division.

-The client and their attorney must stay level headed during the divorce process.
+The client and their attorney must stay level-headed during the divorce process.
 Unreasonable or reactionary attitudes will only undermine a good financial plan.
-No matter whether you have a modest degree of assets or a high dollar value of assets, everyone is hurt but the division of property that happens as part of a divorce.
+No matter whether you have a modest degree of assets or a high dollar value of assets, everyone is hurt but the division of property happens as part of a divorce.

 We realize that this is your life, your marriage, and your divorce, but the best asset protection comes from treating the financial aspect as a business transaction and having a quality attorney to work with.